 Wire-Wrapping Techniques for Tumbled Stones

-Tumbled stones are smooth rocks and crystal points.
-Some may be so thick that it's difficult to drill a hole for a jump ring, which connects the stone...
+Some tumbled stones may be so thick that it's difficult to drill a hole for a jump ring, which connects the stone...